overwolf/overwolf.github.io/docs/api/overwolf-games-events-lol.md

 ## Game events status

-It is highly recommended to communicate errors and warnings to your app users.

-Check [here](../status/all) the game events status.
-OR -  easily check the game events status from your app, [using our API](../topics/howto-check-events-status-from-app).
+It's highly recommended to communicate errors and warnings to your app users.
+Check current game event status [here](../status/all) or  easily check game event status from your app [using our API](../topics/howto-check-events-status-from-app).

 ## `matchState`